This post looks at how our inner and outer worlds interact and what the implications of this are for meditations, retreats and our wider lives.

 The table below shows a simple way of describing the experience of our inner worlds and our outer worlds and where they overlap.

-Whenever we interact with another being, everyone is bringing their 3D energy spider’s web to the interaction.
+Whenever we interact with another being, everyone is bringing their 3D energy web to the interaction.

 So if you’re interacting with another person, they have their own sphere of activity that has all of those things going on, that is deeply interconnected and complex.
 And every single part of your experience is interacting with every single part of their experience.

-Every single part of your spider web has just connected with every single part of their spider web.
-It has just got exponentially more complex.
+Every single part of your experiential web has just connected with every single part of their web.
+The world has just got exponentially more complex.

-Not only that, but there is also a table, or spider’s web, that holds the relationship between the two of you.
+Not only that, but there is also an energetic web, that holds the relationship between the two of you.
 You create a collective experience that exists separately to either of you as individuals.
 For example, people will start mirroring each other’s body language, their heart-beats start to sync up, they will have shared emotions, they will create a shared language etc.

 It’s a collective experience that doesn’t belong to either of you, but every part of this also connects in with every other part of each of your individual experiences.
 Exponentially more complex again.